 Niagara Wine Festival

 For two weekends every September, you can experience Canada’s largest wine festival.
 Fondly known as the Grape and Wine Festival to locals like myself, Montebello Park in downtown St Catharines is transformed into a wino’s paradise.
-Free to attend, tokens are available for purchase which allow you to sample over 100 wines from across the Niagara Region.
-You’ll also find delicious food pairings from top chefs, wine seminars and live music so you can dance the night away!
+While there is no entrance fee, tokens are available for purchase.
+You’ll use these to sample over 100 wines (plus their food pairings) from across the Niagara Region.
+There are also wine seminars and live music so you can dance the night away!

 In conjunction with the Niagara Wine Festival, they also have a discovery pass program.
 This gives you eight passes to use at over 30 wineries in Niagara-on-the-Lake and the Twenty Valley.
 Valid only on Saturdays and Sundays, you have three weekends to enjoy a delicious food and wine pairing unique to each establishment.
 The participating wineries can change from year to year but I had a blast using this pass to explore the wineries in Vineland a few years back!
 Just make sure to plan out your route so you can enjoy responsibly!